patternfly/patternfly-react/packages/react-templates/README.md

 nvm use 18
 ```

 This project also requires a Yarn version of >=1.6.0.
-The latest version can be installed [here](https://yarnpkg.com/).
+The latest version can be installed from the [Yarn](https://yarnpkg.com/) home page.

 ### Installing